CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 SPOCK

-The witness has testified to documented belief, documented suffering, and documented consequence.
+The witness has testified to documented belief, lived discipline, nonviolent practice, persecution, and historical consequence.

-The testimony concerning Mother Ann Lee establishes four facts for the record.
+The testimony concerning Ann Lee establishes the following for the record:

-This record does not ask the reader to affirm who Mother Ann Lee was.
+This record does not ask the reader to affirm who Ann Lee was.

 BENCH OBSERVATION